 Tips for Making Cranberry Chicken Salad

-- Although I generally just chop the chicken, you can throw it in a stand mixer with a paddle or an electic mixer to easily shred it.
+- Although I generally just chop the chicken, you can throw it in a stand mixer with a paddle or an electric mixer to easily shred it.

 - Add grapes, raisins, apples, or nuts to add a sweet or savory flavor to suit your tastes.

-- This recipe calls for walnuts but pecan chicken salad is one of my favorites or you can add almonds, cashews or walnuts.
+- This recipe calls for pecans, but you can add almonds, cashews or walnuts.

 - Sour Cream can be substituted for Greek yogurt, although I do find it alters the taste just slightly.
 You can also cut calories by using Greek yogurt instead of mayonnaise.

 - This recipe takes a total time of 5 minutes to throw together if the items are prepped, but I like to refrigerate it for at least an hour or two to give the flavors a chance to come together.
 It is a great recipe to make ahead.

 - To make this recipe faster, you can use a rotisserie chicken.
 Simply remove the skin and chop into pieces.
-You can also grill or saute the chicken.
-While you can boil the chicken or use canned, I find that the recipe isn’t as flavorful.
+Or simply grill or sauté the chicken.
+While you can boil the chicken, I find that the recipe isn’t as flavorful.